-With the release of the report 'Our Common Future' by the World Commission on Environment and Development (WCED) in 1987, 'sustainable development' has become almost universally accepted to mean 'development that meets our current needs but not at the expense of future generations'.
+With the release of the report Our Common Future by the World Commission on Environment and Development (WCED) in 1987, 'sustainable development' has become almost universally accepted to mean 'development that meets our current needs but not at the expense of future generations'.
 The pursuit of sustainable development is now stated as a principal policy goal of major global institutions such as the United Nations as well as many governments around the world.
-This theme develops students' understanding of sustainable development in the context of different urban areas in the world.
+This theme develops students' understanding of sustainable development at various scales and in different contexts.
+It demonstrates how geographical perspectives can contribute towards our pursuit of sustainable development.